 Asakusa

-Asakusa is a historic district in Tokyo known for its rich cultural heritage and vibrant atmosphere, and it’s a must-visit.
-At the heart of Asakusa stands the iconic Senso-ji Temple (wheelchair-accessible via an elevator and a ramp), one of Tokyo’s oldest and most respected Buddhist temples.
-Leading to the temple, the bustling Nakamise-dori shopping street, lined with traditional shops selling souvenirs, snacks, and crafts.
+At the heart of Asakusa stands the iconic Senso-ji Temple, one of Tokyo’s oldest and most respected Buddhist temples.
+The temple is wheelchair accessible via ramps and an elevator.
+Leading to the temple is Nakamise-dori, a lively shopping street lined with traditional shops selling souvenirs, snacks, and local crafts.

 The 8th-floor observation terrace of the Asakusa Culture Tourist Information Center offers a nice view of Asakusa and Tokyo Sky Tree.
 It is free and open from 10 am to 8 pm.

-Ice cream in melon bread at Asakusa Kagetsudo was delicious!
+• Ice cream in melon bread at Asakusa Kagetsudo was delicious!

-Asakusa also boasts the Sumida River, where you can enjoy scenic boat cruises with “The Tokyo Sea Cruise.”
-The boats are wheelchair-accessible and offer a different way to explore the city’s waterfront and enjoy panoramic views of Tokyo Bay and its iconic landmarks.
+Asakusa also sits along the Sumida River, where visitors can enjoy scenic cruises with The Tokyo Sea Cruise.
+The boats are wheelchair accessible and offer a different perspective of the city and Tokyo Bay.

 Odaiba